-A thorough clinical evaluation and genetic testing are essential for distinguishing PLS from similar syndromes with skin and nail abnormalities.
+In conclusion, a thorough clinical evaluation and genetic testing are essential for distinguishing PLS from similar syndromes with skin and nail abnormalities.
 Early diagnosis and a multidisciplinary approach are vital for improving the quality of life for individuals with PLS and their families.